 I love using fresh chives as a finishing touch for a dish like this.
 It really wakes it up and makes for a nice presentation.

-I like to serve beef stroganoff over long grain white rice but it’s also delicious spooned over cooked egg noodles or a mound of buttery mashed potatoes.
+I like to serve beef stroganoff over long grain white rice but it’s also delicious spooned over cooked egg noodles or a mound of buttery Sour Cream Mashed Potatoes.

 To round this meal out I typically serve my Beef Stroganoff with simply cooked green beans or roasted asparagus on the side.

 - Instant Pot Pot Roast